-Well, the quote didn't come from nothing.
+Well, the quote didn't come from anything.
 Back in 2012, the Philippine government started a campaign that branded the country as a perfect destination for beach bums and dive lovers.
-The slogan "It's More Fun in the Philippines" played a crucial role to educate people how fun it would be to visit the country.
-As a result, we saw a successive rise of foreign visits to the Philippines over the past few years, with a remarkable portion being those from western countries.
+The slogan "It's More Fun in the Philippines" played a crucial role to educate people about how fun it would be to visit the country.
+As a result, we saw a successive rise in foreign visits to the Philippines over the past few years, with a remarkable portion being those from western countries.

 So, according to the growing statistics, I reckon the catchy slogan "It's More Fun in the Philippines" still rings true today and has become word-of-mouth.
 But, WHY?

 Many attribute most of the fun to the country's best assets of more than 7,000 islands - incredible, I know.
 Only 1,000 are inhabited, leaving thousands unheard of due to lack of transportation.
 With sugary white beaches, three of these islands – Palawan, Boracay, and Cebu rank top beaches in the annual World's Best Awards survey of Travel + Leisure, a New York-based influential travel magazine.

 Any kind of traveler, a spoiled one or traveling on a shoestring, they can always have the right accommodation, from luxury resorts to budget hostels, to spend their holiday without regrets here.

 The sand beaches offer various colors to choose from: white, pink, yellow, grey, and even black!
 Such a wealth of coastal delights has helped the Philippines earn its name.
 After all, who doesn't love a sunny getaway with an average temperature of 27°C?
 No, Edward Cullen from Twilight doesn't count.